-All conducting and performance recitals and concerts used toward degree requirements will be so designated on the recital/concert program and will be evaluated by a faculty jury.
+All conducting and performance recitals and concerts used toward degree requirements will be designated as such on the recital/concert program and will be evaluated by a faculty jury.
 The lecture recital should be a "unified, integrated package presented in a single event."
 Students and faculty may acquire the latest policy regarding the jury and documentation procedures from the Coordinator of Graduate Programs in Music.
-(See individual program information that follows for specific degree requirements.)
+(See individual program information that follows for specific degree requirements.
+Consult with your major teacher and the Coordinator of Music Promotional Services regarding scheduling, program submission information, etc.)

-Registering for Classes; Course Schedules and Loads
+Registering for Classes: Course Schedules and Loads